techmaharaj/scalekit-guide/docs/integrations/saml.md

 ## 4. Test Single Sign-on

-To verify whether the SAML SSO configuration is completed correctly, click on **Test Connection** on the SSO Configuration Portal**.**
+To verify whether the SAML SSO configuration is completed correctly, click on **Test Connection** on the SSO Configuration Portal.

 If everything is done correctly, you will see a **Success** response as shown below.